adversary-org/twython-tools/README.rst

 -  The GNU Privacy Guard.
 -  GPGME 1.8.0 or greater.

-I recommend reinstalling Requests with the --upgrade flag after Twython is installed as Twython tends to install an older version.
+I recommend reinstalling Requests with the ``--upgrade`` flag after Twython is installed as Twython tends to install an older version.
 As this code depends on Twython you can skip Requests and rely on the version installed by Twython by default.

 To use the scripts which post images to Twitter requires additional software not included in this project.
-In particular wkhtmltoimage, which is a component of `wkhtmltopdf
+In particular ``wkhtmltoimage``, which is a component of `wkhtmltopdf
 <https://github.com/wkhtmltopdf/wkhtmltopdf>`__.
 Some people might
 prefer to use ImageMagick or something else instead.
 To convert text to HTML or XHTML I use the Haskell program, `Pandoc
 <http://pandoc.org>`__.

-The main scripts affected by this are tweet-full.py and tweet-long.py.
+The main scripts affected by this are ``tweet-full.py`` and ``tweet-long.py``.
 The former uses whatever images are fed to it and the latter uses specific programs (Pandoc and wkhtmltoimage) to generate an image of text from a text file.
 Most often the text file will be converted from Markdown, reStructuredText or Emacs' Org-Mode.
 The default or fallback is to use Markdown, especially if the extension is .txt.

 Recommendations